Voting in Utah

 Voting Rights Restoration

-Utah does restore the right to vote upon release.
+Utah does remove voting rights for people with felony convictions.
+Utah does restore the right to vote upon completion of a sentence.

 Voting In Utah